Ben888GitHub/project-shopping-tracker/README.md

 A Shopping Tracker Application with multiple features such as CRUD, Search & Filter, etc.

-This project is purely made with Front-end
+This project is purely made with Front-end.
+No Back-end or Database Storage.

 ## Getting Started